dogonthehorizon/essential-slick/src/pages/2-selecting.md

 # Selecting Data {#selecting}

 The last chapter provided a shallow end-to-end overview of Slick.
 We saw how to model data, create queries, convert them to actions, and run those actions against a database.
-In the next two chapters we will look in more detail at the various types of query we can perform in Slick.
+In the next two chapters we will look in more detail at the various types of queries we can perform in Slick.

 This chapter covers *selecting* data using Slick's rich type-safe Scala reflection of SQL.
 [Chapter 3](#Modifying) covers *modifying* data by inserting, updating, and deleting records.